redis/redis-vl-python/README.md

 # RedisVL

+> DISCLAIMER: This project is still under signifigant development and should not be used in any production settings.
+We would love input/contributions as we finalize what the CLI and library interfaces should look like.

 A CLI and Library to help with loading data into Redis specifically for usage with RediSearch and Redis Vector Search capabilities